MichalOpoka/ecfr/cfr/title-45-Public-Welfare/subtitle-A-Department-Health-Human-Services/subchapter-D-Health-Information-Technology/part-170-Health-Information-Technology-Standards-Implementation-Specifications-Certification-Criteria-Certification-Programs-Health-Information-Technology/subpart-C-Certification-Criteria-Health-Information-Technology/section-170.315.md

 (iv) *Location configuration.* Enable a user to set the storage location to which the export summary or export summaries are intended to be saved.

-(7) *Data segmentation for privacy - send.* Enable a user to create a summary record formatted in accordance with the standard adopted in § 170.205(a)(4) that is document-level tagged as restricted and subject to restrictions on re-disclosure according to the standard adopted in § 170.205(o)(1).
+(7) *Security tags - summary of care - send.* Enable a user to create a summary record formatted in accordance with the standard adopted in § 170.205(a)(4) that is tagged as restricted and subject to restrictions on re-disclosure according to the standard adopted in § 170.205(o)(1) at the:

+(i) Document, section, and entry (data element) level; or

+(ii) Document level for the period until May 2, 2022.
-(8) *Data segmentation for privacy - receive.* Enable a user to:

-(i) Receive a summary record that is formatted in accordance with the standard adopted in § 170.205(a)(4) that is document-level tagged as restricted and subject to restrictions on re-disclosure according to the standard adopted in § 170.205(o)(1);
+(8) *Security tags - summary of care - receive.* (i) Enable a user to receive a summary record that is formatted in accordance with the standard adopted in § 170.205(a)(4) that is tagged as restricted and subject to restrictions on re-disclosure according to the standard adopted in § 170.205(o)(1) at the:

-(ii) Sequester the document-level tagged document from other documents received; and

-(iii) View the restricted document without incorporating any of the data from the document.
+(A) Document, section, and entry (data element) level; or

+(B) Document level for the period until May 2, 2022; and

+(ii) Preserve privacy markings to ensure fidelity to the tagging based on consent and with respect to sharing and re-disclosure restrictions.

-(9) *Care plan.* Enable a user to record, change, access, create, and receive care plan information in accordance with the Care Plan document template, including the Health Status Evaluations and Outcomes Section and Interventions Section (V2), in the standard specified in § 170.205(a)(4).
+(9) *Care plan.* Enable a user to record, change, access, create, and receive care plan information in accordance with:

+(i) The Care Plan document template, including the Health Status Evaluations and Outcomes Section and Interventions Section (V2), in the standard specified in § 170.205(a)(4); and

+(ii) The standard in § 170.205(a)(5)) on and after May 2, 2022.

+(10) *Electronic Health Information export* - (i) *Single patient electronic health information export.* (A) Enable a user to timely create an export file(s) with all of a single patient's electronic health information that can be stored at the time of certification by the product, of which the Health IT Module is a part.

+(B) A user must be able to execute this capability at any time the user chooses and without subsequent developer assistance to operate.

+(C) Limit the ability of users who can create export file(s) in at least one of these two ways:

+(*1*) To a specific set of identified users

+(*2*) As a system administrative function.

+(D) The export file(s) created must be electronic and in a computable format.

+(E) The publicly accessible hyperlink of the export's format must be included with the exported file(s).

+(ii) *Patient population electronic health information export.* Create an export of all the electronic health information that can be stored at the time of certification by the product, of which the Health IT Module is a part.

+(A) The export created must be electronic and in a computable format.

+(B) The publicly accessible hyperlink of the export's format must be included with the exported file(s).

+(iii) *Documentation.* The export format(s) used to support paragraphs (b)(10)(i) and (ii) of this section must be kept up-to-date.

 (c) *Clinical quality measures* - (1) *Clinical quality measures - record and export* - (i) *Record.* For each and every CQM for which the technology is presented for certification, the technology must be able to record all of the data that would be necessary to calculate each CQM.
 Data required for CQM exclusions or exceptions must be codified entries, which may include specific terms as defined by each CQM, or may include codified expressions of “patient reason,” “system reason,” or “medical reason.”